Luigi Gorrini: North Africa and Greece

 On 29 May, Gorrini intercepted two Blenheim bombers over Benghazi.
-He shot down one that fell just outside the city, and shot all his remaining ammunition at the other Blenheim that managed to escape.
+He shot down one that fell just outside the city and shot all his remaining ammunition at the other Blenheim that managed to escape.
 Repatriated with his unit, on 29 August he was on Caselle Torinese airfield to start the training on the new monoplane fighters, the Fiat G.50 and Macchi C.200.
 Gorrini and the rest of 18° Gruppo moved lately on Mirafiori base and then to Ciampino Sud airfield, where the training on the G.50 and the C.200 came to an end on 10 December when his Gruppo flew with Macchi C.200s to Lecce and then to the new base of Araxos, in Greece.

-During the winter of 1941-42, he escorted convoys between Italy and Greece.
+During the winter of 1941–42, he escorted convoys between Italy and Greece.
 On 17 December, in the air space around Argostoli port, in Kefalonia island, Gorrini intercepted two Bristol Blenheims, painted in black.
 He attacked the leading aircraft, hitting it repeatedly and then strafed the second.
 The two aircraft disappeared in the clouds and Gorrini was credited with a "probable" and a "damaged".
 Gorrini had no other chance to clash with the enemy and he flew back to Italy with his Gruppo, on 25 April 1942.

-Back in Italy, Gorrini and his fellow pilots were trained to fly the C.200 as a fighter-bomber until mid-July.
+Back in Italy, Gorrini and his fellow pilots were trained to fly the C.200 as a fighter bomber until mid-July.
 On 23 July, the 18° joined the 23° Gruppo on Abu Haggag base, in North Africa.
 There, Gorrini flew protection sorties for Axis ships and ground-attack missions.
 In October the 4° Stormo was moved back, it delivered his Macchi C. 202s to the 3°Stormo.
 "At last, with the Macchi 202 we had a competitive plane."
 On 2 January 1943, the whole 3° Stormo, now equipped with Macchi C.202s, took off to face two formations of Douglas DB.7 Bostons and B-25 Mitchells, escorted by Spitfires and P-40s.
 In the ensuing dogfight, Gorrini shot down an R.A.F.
 Curtiss P-40E Kittyhawk, that fell west of Sirte.
 He then damaged a Spitfire that was attacking another Macchi.
-Gorrini shot 880 bullets but his aircraft had been hit: there were 12 holes in his fuselage.
+Gorrini shot 880 bullets, but his aircraft had been hit: there were 12 holes in his fuselage.
 Nine days later, the whole 18° Gruppo was escorting C.200 fighter-bombers in action on British airfields in Uadi (or Wadi) Tamet area.
-Gorrini shot down a 92 RAF Squadron Spitfire and he damaged another from the squadron of the British ace Flying Officer Neville Duke, shooting 688 12.7 mm bullets.
+Gorrini shot down a 92 RAF Squadron Spitfire and he damaged another from the squadron of the British ace Flying Officer Neville Duke, shooting 688 12.7mm bullets.
 His Gruppo was often tasked to strafe the advancing Allied columns or to escort German bombers.
 On the morning of 26 February 1943, he took off from El Hamma, to escort, with other pilots of his Squadriglia, Stukas attacking Allied armoured forces in Ksar Ghilane (an oasis of southern Tunisia located on the eastern limit of the Grand Erg Oriental), then he strafed the enemy troops.
 In the afternoon, on Kebili, with tenente Melis and two other fellow pilots, he intercepted four Allied aircraft.
 Gorrini claimed a Hawker Hurricane IID, armed with 40mm Vickers cannons.